lavyyy/lavyyy/README.md

 # Yo! 🦊☕

 I'm lavy (pronounced l-ahh-vee).
-I'm currently a senior in high school with a passion for computer science and programming.
+I'm currently a college freshman with a passion for computer science and programming.
 Right now I primarily focus on full-stack web development and doing freelance work part-time.
 Outside of building projects I also spend time doing content creation and editing.
 Feel free to send me an email if you want to chat!

 ## Technologies 🖥️